ibexa/documentation-developer/docs/api/graphql/graphql_custom_ft.md

 It is a hash that maps a Field Type identifier (`ezstring`) to the following entries:

-- `value_type` - the GraphQL type values of custom field.
+- `value_type` - the GraphQL type values of the custom field.
 It can be a native type (string, int), or a custom type.
 If none is specified, string will be used.
 - `value_resolver` - how values of this field are resolved and passed to the defined value type.
 If not specified, it will receive the `Field` object for the field type: `field`.
-- `definition_type` - the GraphQL type field definitions.
+- `definition_type` - the GraphQL type the field definitions is mapped to.
 If not specified, it will use `FieldDefinition`.

 Compiler pass example that should be placed in `src/DependencyInjection/Compiler`: